Argentina

 Lithuanians began migrating to Argentina before World War 1 (about 5000 migrated) but the main wave of migration took place between the World Wars (~30 000), after USA has curbed immigration while much of the rest of the world was ravaged by World War 1 (whereas neutral Argentina thrived).
 One in five of the emigrants from interwar Lithuania ended up in Argentinian cities, creating significant Lithuanian heritage there.

-The main "Lithuanian" cities were Buenos Aires, Beriso, Rosario, and Cordoba, more or less in this order.
+The main "Lithuanian" cities were Buenos Aires, Berisso, Rosario, and Cordoba, more or less in this order.
 Unique Lithuanian heritage also exists in Patagonia, the southernmost inhabited region of the earth that had its first towns and cities built in the 19th century and Lithuanians were among their founders.

 Buenos Aires Lithuanian heritage sites

 Buenos Aires is the capital of Argentina and one of the top 20 cities of the world in terms of population.
-Its wide avenues and grand architecture still breathe in the grandeur of the age gone by, when it was also one of the richest cities in the world and attracted many immigrants, among them Lithuanians.
+Its wide avenues and grand architecture still breathe in the grandeur of the age gone by, of times when it was also one of the richest cities in the world and attracted many immigrants, among them Lithuanians.

 Buenos Aires and its suburbs has the most massive Lithuanian heritage in Argentina and probably entire South America (except for Sao Paulo, perhaps).
 Three major Lithuanian heritage sites and hearts of the Lithuanian community are the Lithuanian Center, the Alliance of Lithuanians in Argentina and the Our Lady of Vilnius Lithuanian church.
 Each of the three is not merely a building but an entire complex of various premises, institutions, and activities.
 All three operate for more than 70 years and thus are full of Lithuanian symbolism and history.